Nikug/Palaute/README.md

 readr
 ```

-After installing above packages, you should be able to run the application from the R-studio.
-Open `app.R` in R-studio and select `Run App`.
+After installing the above packages, you should be able to run the application from the R-studio.
+Open the file `app.R` in R-studio and select `Run App`.